nickangtc/intro-to-coding/README.md

 https://github.com/your-github-username Find me on Github https://github.com/your-linkedin-username Find me on LinkedIn

-© 2017 Your Name
+© 2018 Your Name

-Made in 2hrs in General Assembly's Smart Coding 101
 ```

 Copy and paste the above into your HTML tab in Codepen.
-Oh my, all of our formatting has disappeared, to get it back we need to mark-it-up with HTML.
+Oops, all of our formatting has disappeared!

+To get it back we need to mark-it-up with HTML.

 ### Header, Main, Footer